Progressive Update Guided Interdependent Networks for Single Image Dehazing: Progressive Update Guided Dehazing (PUG-D)

-In our network architecture, $f_{in}$ is a single layer convolution, $f_{res}$ includes $6$ consecutive residual blocks and $f_{out}$ is also a single layer convolution.
-All the convolution layer filters have $3\times3$ size and padding $1\times1$ with $ReLU$ non-linearity.
-There are $14$ input channels and $32$ output channels in the first convolution layer due to concatenation of RGB image, $3$-channel atmospheric light and transmission map, all of them both in static and dynamic form. $f_{out}$ takes the output of $f_{LSTM}$ with $32$ channels as input and outputs $3$-channel RGB image.
-In our convolutional LSTM block $f_{LSTM}$, all the convolutions have $32$ input channels and $32$ output channels.
-In our experiment, we consider six iterations /time steps based on empirical evidence.
-We experimented with different number of time steps, and the detailed discussions are given in Section~\ref{sec: loss}.
-We use six consecutive convolution blocks in both updater networks to estimate the changes required in the transmission map and atmospheric light at each time step.
-Both the updater blocks have consecutive convolution blocks with parametric $ReLU$ non-linearity.
-We use $tanh$ non-linearity in the last layer so that the changes can be in both positive and negative directions.
-In the case of the atmospheric light updater, we use global average pooling to get a single global update instead of pixel-wise updates, as the former has been empirically found superior (See Section~\ref{LGupdate}).
+\paragraph{Updater Networks} We use six consecutive convolutional blocks in both the updater networks shown in Figs.~\ref{fig: dehazing} (c) and \ref{fig: dehazing} (b) to estimate the changes /updates required in the transmission map and atmospheric light at each time step.
+Both the updater networks have consecutive convolutional blocks with parametric $ReLU$ non-linearity, and the filters are of $3\times3$ size and $1\times1$ padding is used.
+We use the hyperbolic tangent non-linearity in the last convolutional layer so that the changes can be in both positive and negative directions.
+In the case of the atmospheric light updater, we use global average pooling after the last convolutional layer to get a single global update instead of pixel-wise updates, as we found the former to be empirically superior